 Glucose — a simple sugar found in the blood.
 It is the body’s main source of energy; also known as dextrose.

-Glucose tolerance test — a test to determine if a person has diabetes.
+Glucose tolerance test — a test that can be used to determine if a person has diabetes.
 The test is done in a lab or doctor’s office in the morning before the person has eaten.
 First a sample of blood is taken.
 Then the person drinks a liquid that has glucose (sugar) in it.
 Periodically, another sample of blood is taken to see how the body processes the glucose in the blood.

 High blood pressure — a condition when the blood flows through the blood vessels at a force greater than normal.
 High blood pressure strains the heart, harms the arteries, and increases the risk of heart attack, stroke and kidney problems.
 Also called hypertension.

-High blood sugar — See: Hyperglycemia.
+High blood sugar — See: Hyperglycemia

 Hormone — a chemical released by the endocrine glands and other tissues to help control certain functions in the body.
 For instance, insulin is a hormone made by the beta cells in the pancreas, and when released, it triggers other cells to use glucose for energy.

 Human insulin — bio-engineered insulin that is very similar to insulin made by your own body.
-The DNA code for making human insulin is put into bacteria or yeast cells and the insulin made is purified and sold as human insulin.

-Hypertension — See: High blood pressure.
+Hypertension — See: High blood pressure